c-mart/dontmoderateme/planning.md

 - Piwik not working.
 Fix piwik
 - Restrict number of monitors user can create
-- View for all events and checks
+- View for all events and checks, either across all monitors or for a specific monitor
 - Redesign dashboard

 Testing options: